 How much it's worth: This credit covers 100% of the first $2,000 of qualified expenses and 25% of the next $2,000 of qualified expenses, for a maximum credit of $2,500.
 If the credit brings the amount of tax you owe to $0, you may be able to have up to $1,000 refunded directly to you!

 If you are a student under age 24, you likely won't be able to get the $1,000 refundable part of the credit unless you support yourself with income from your job.

 Expenses that qualify: Pretty much any expense required for enrollment and attendance.
 These include tuition, fees, and any course materials (including textbooks) that you paid during the tax year.

 Option #2: Lifetime Learning Credit

-How much it's worth: The credit is nonrefundable—so you won't see any cash in your tax refund from it.
+How much it's worth: The credit is nonrefundable—so it can only be used to reduce the amount of tax you owe.
 It has a maximum yearly value of $2,000 or 20% of up to $10,000 of qualified expenses.
 While you can claim this credit an unlimited number of times, you can only claim it once per year—regardless of how many students are on your tax return.

 Expenses that qualify: You can claim this credit for qualified expenses for post-secondary degree programs or for programs taken to acquire or improve job skills.
 Qualified expenses generally include all costs to enroll in/attend an eligible educational institution.